getify/Functional-Light-JS/ch4.md

 A functional programmer sees every function in their program like a little simple lego piece.
 They recognize the blue 2x2 brick at a glance, and know exactly how it works and what they can do with it.
 As they go about building a bigger complex lego model, as they need each next piece, they already have an instinct for which of their many spare pieces to grab.

 But sometimes you take the blue 2x2 brick and the gray 4x1 brick and put them together in a certain way, and you realize, "that's a useful piece that I need often".

 So now you've come up with a new "piece", a combination of two other pieces, and you can reach for that kind of piece now anytime you need it.
-It's more effective to recognize and use this compound blue-gray L-brick thing where it's needed than to separately think about the two constitutent bricks each time.
+It's more effective to recognize and use this compound blue-gray L-brick thing where it's needed than to separately think about assembling the two individual bricks each time.

 Functions come in a variety of shapes and sizes.
-And we can define a certain combination of them to make a new composite function that will be handy in various parts of the program.
+And we can define a certain combination of them to make a new compound function that will be handy in various parts of the program.
 This process of using functions together is called composition.

 ## Output To Input